National Science Foundation

 Grant in 2020

-Environmental Protective Coatings specializes in the manufacture of innovative coatings that protect surfaces from dust and algae.
-Founded in 1983 and based in Ostrander, Ohio, the company produces fluorine-free and omni-phobic coatings that incorporate polymer additives, resulting in self-cleaning properties.
-These coatings not only help in dust removal and algae prevention but also feature anti-graffiti capabilities, allowing for easy removal of ink marks.
-Additionally, the coatings facilitate the transfer of viscous fluids in production systems without leaving any residue.
-By focusing on environmentally friendly solutions, Environmental Protective Coatings enables users to maintain clean and safe surfaces effectively.
+Environmental Protective Coatings, founded in 1983 by Bob Stone and located in Ostrander, Ohio, specializes in the production of innovative coatings designed to protect surfaces from dust and algae.
+The company offers a range of fluorine-free and omni-phobic coatings that incorporate polymer additives, resulting in self-cleaning properties that help maintain cleanliness by removing dust and preventing algae growth.
+Additionally, their anti-graffiti solutions allow for easy removal of ink marks, while their coatings facilitate the transfer of viscous fluids in industrial machines, ensuring no residue is left behind.
+Through these environmentally friendly products, Environmental Protective Coatings enables users to maintain clean and safe surfaces effectively.

 New Iridium